 The system coordinates the national surveillance of more than 60 communicable diseases or disease groups endorsed by the CDNA.
 Under this scheme, notifications are made from doctors and laboratories to state or territory health authorities under the provisions of the public health legislation in their jurisdiction.
-Computerised, de-identified unit records of notifications are supplied to the Australian Government Department of Health and Ageing for collation, analysis and reporting in CDI.
+Electronic, de-identified unit records of notifications are supplied to the Australian Government Department of Health and Ageing for collation, analysis and reporting in CDI.

-Data provided for each notification include a unique record reference number, state or territory, disease code, date of onset, date of notification to the relevant health authority, sex, age, Indigenous status and postcode of residence.
-Additional data now being collected includes infecting organism and subtype, the diagnosis method, full details of vaccination where appropriate, resident location as defined in the National Localities Index, dates of onset, specimen collection, notification and date when notification was received by health authorities, indigenous status defined as per the Australian Bureau of Statistic's format, outbreak reference number, how the case was found, whether the case was confirmed, and whether the case was imported from overseas.
+Data provided for each notification include a unique record reference number, state or territory, disease code, date of onset, date of notification to the relevant health authority, sex, age, indigenous status and postcode of residence.
+Additional data include: infecting organism and subtype; the diagnosis method; full details of vaccination where appropriate; resident location; dates of onset, specimen collection, notification and date when notification was received by health authorities; outbreak reference number; how the case was found; whether the case was confirmed; and whether the case was imported from overseas.

-Aggregated data are presented on the Communicable Diseases Australia Internet site every fortnight (www. health.gov.au/cda).
+Aggregated data are presented on the Communicable Diseases Australia Internet site and updated three times a week (www.health.gov.au/cda).
 Data are published in CDI every quarter and in an annual report.
 The reports include numbers of notifications for each disease by state or territory, and totals for Australia for the current period, the year to date, and for the corresponding period of the previous year.
 The national total for each disease is compared with the average number of notifications over the previous five years in the same period.
 A commentary on the notification data is included with the tables in each issue of CDI and graphs are used to illustrate important aspects of the data.

-HIV infection and AIDS notifications are not included in this section of CDI.
-Surveillance for these conditions is conducted separately by the National Centre for HIV Epidemiology and Clinical Research and is reported in the HIV and AIDS surveillance reports (see below).
+HIV infection and AIDS surveillance is conducted by the National Centre for HIV Epidemiology and Clinical Research and is reported in the HIV and AIDS surveillance reports (see below).